 Since its beginnings, Buderer Drug Co. has been compelled to not only be a leader in the community by providing cutting edge compounding pharmacy services, but to also be civically responsible.
 With this philosophy, in the year 2005, Buderer Drug Co., along with Serving Our Seniors of Erie County, implemented its Drug Repository Program. homes, long term care pharmacies and wholesalers to donate unused medications for redistribution to those Ohio residents who meet specific financial requirements.

 Buderer Drug Co. houses the Drug Repository Program in our Sandusky compounding pharmacy, maintaining a separate inventory area for the repository medications.
 Our initial service areas are the lakeshore counties of North Central Ohio, namely Lake, Cuyahoga, Lorain, Erie, Ottawa, Lucas, Huron and Wood.
 Other counties may also be able to participate with Buderer Drug.
-Please contact us for more information if your county is not currently participating.

 Important Information You Should Know